Cheddar is the most popular type of cheese in the world.

 1. Cheddar Provides an Excellent Source of Protein

-Firstly, as previously shown, Cheddar cheese is a protein-rich food that is approximately 25% protein by weight (2).
+Firstly, as previously shown, Cheddar cheese is a protein-rich food with approximately 25% protein by weight (2).

 It’s important to realize that protein is the single most important macronutrient for our health.

-While we can get by on carbohydrate or fat for energy, we would quickly waste away if we had no protein source.
+While we can get by on carbohydrates or fat for energy, we would quickly waste away if we had no protein source.

 Additionally, a higher protein intake brings two major advantages;